yehohanan7/flux/README.md

 acc.Credit(150)
 acc.Save()
 ```

-**Note that you should have the handler method prefixed with the name "Handle"**
+### FeedHandler

-ok, now you need to ensure remote services gets the events from this aggregate, which is pretty simple if you have a mux router in your application.
+Feed handler allows you to publish the events as a json feed for the outside world.

 ```go
 router.HandleFunc("/events", flux.FeedHandler(store))
 router.HandleFunc("/events/{id}", flux.FeedHandler(store))
 ```

-Attaching the feed handler to your router publishes the events of the aggregate as a feed, which would look like below
+Same feed exposed by the endpoint /events is as below

 ```json
 {